softmarshmallow/multipass-js/README.md

 # multipass-js
-a typesafe shopify multipass url generator, written in 100 pure typescript
+a typesafe shopify multipass token generator, written in 100 pure typescript

 > [Shopify](http://shopify.com) provides a mechanism for single sign-on known as Multipass.
 Multipass uses an AES encrypted JSON hash and multipassify provides functions for generating tokens